igorwojda/software-design-concepts/src/main/kotlin/com/igorwojda/principle/solid/openclosed/README.md

 The Open/Closed Principle is the `O` of [SOLID](../README.md).

-This principle states that code should be **open** for extension and **closed** for modificaiton.
+This principle states that code should be **open** for extension and **closed** for modification.

 Open for extension means that behavior of the class\module can be extended.

-Closed for modificaiton means that behaviour change of the class\module must be achievable without changing this class\module.
+Closed for modification means that behaviour change (extension) of the class\module must be achievable without changing the existing code.

-Let's looks at few examples to better understand this principle.
+Let look at few examples to better understand this principle.

 ## Example 1 - DrawAllShapes Method

-Let's looks at class diagram method:
+Let look at class diagram method:

 ```mermaid
 classDiagram